 After that please read this Thomas H. Cormen et al. (2009).
 Introduction to Algorithms.
 The MIT Press book to learn in depth about algorithms and data structures.

-After finishing the book please click Topic 4 - Object-Oriented Programming to continue.
+After finishing learning about data structures and algorithms please click Topic 5 – Object-Oriented Programming to continue.